PavPavv/my_programming_bookmarks/md/frontend/frontend.md

 ## Front-end

-My most useful front-end links list.
+My most-useful-front-end-links list.
-By front-end I mean a cluster ot terms and topics as _HTML & CSS_, _native JavaScript_, _JSFrameworks_ (I use React), _JS web-instruments_ (dev tools, bundlers, etc.), _some browser's construction details that might be helpful with working in JS from the client side_, _some web-standarts and technologies useful for the client side_ and etc.
+By front-end I mean a cluster ot terms and topics as HTML & CSS, native JavaScript, JS-frameworks (React mostly), JS web-instruments (dev tools, bundlers, etc.), TypeScript, TS-frameworks, some browser's construction details that might be helpful with working in JS from the client side, some web-standarts and technologies useful for the client side and etc.

 #### Front-end tech docs
 - [MDN](https://developer.mozilla.org/en-US/)